developerforce/salesforce-slack-starter-kit/README.md

 - Your manifest file request URLs
 - The HEROKU_URL environment variable in your .env file
 - The Callback URL for the connected app that’s used for authorization in Salesforce - simply add the ngrok URL in a new line
-- Add a new remote site setting that contains the ngrok URL, as it’s the one that we’ll use to callout from Salesforce to Slack
-- Modify the BoltAppConfigHeroku custom metadata type record URL\_\_c, as it’s used in the Apex logic to make the callout

 7. Now you are prepared to run the app locally!
 In another terminal different from the one in which you’re running ngrok, execute `node app.js` from the project folder.
 You can then make changes to the code and restart the app as many times as you want.